-Also, look closely at the fees.
+Always look closely at fees.
 The most prominent fees to consider include the annual fee if any, the balance transfer fee if you're planning to transfer a balance, and the foreign transaction fee, if you’re planning to travel overseas.

 Once you have an idea of what type of card you're looking for, consider how likely you are to qualify for it, based on your credit history.
 Credit card companies usually don't specify a minimum credit score that's needed to qualify but they may indicate which cards are designed for fair credit, good credit, or excellent credit.
 If you've checked your credit score, you can use that as a guide for choosing a card.